 As a result, because you are not accustomed to doing squats, it is a normal physiological reaction to experience sore muscles over the next 2 to 3 days or more.

-Therefore, the best way to minimize leg pain after squats is by using the progressive overload principle, which means to gradually progress in your training.
+Therefore, the best way to minimize leg pain after squats is by using the progressive overload principle, which means gradually progressing in your training.

-Otherwise, you can end up barely walking for a week like me after jumping into a squat workout routine with too much intensity too fast.
+Otherwise, you can end up barely walking for a week like me after jumping into a squat workout routine with too much intensity, too fast, and too soon.